andongya95/joe-automation/README.md

 ## Command-Line Options

 - `--update`: Scrape and download latest job listings
-- `--process`: Process jobs with LLM incrementally (saves after each job)
+- `--process`: Process jobs with LLM incrementally (processes in batches, saves after each batch)
 - `--process-limit N`: Limit number of jobs to process (default: all)
-- `--match`: Calculate fit scores for all jobs
+- `--match`: Calculate fit scores for all jobs (processes in batches, saves after each batch)
 - `--export`: Export results to CSV file
 - `--import-csv PATH`: Import changes from CSV file and update database
 - `--web`: Start web server for database visualization